lisamariepritchett/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/weekday_pattern-1.png)<!-- -->

 The activity pattern does differ by day of the week.
 We see more active early mornings on Monday, Tuesday, and Wednesday.
-Friday Saturday, and Sunday show activity more evenly distributed throughtout the middle of the day.
+In contrast, Friday Saturday, and Sunday more activity distributed throughtout the middle of the day.

 ## Imputing missing values